 Adam Twyford: I have been working in DCHS for nearly 20 years now, starting as an apprentice electrician and working my way up to my current position as an Estates manager.
 My leisure interests include spending time with my kids, playing rugby, and mountain biking.

-Along with our Public and Staff Governors, we also have three Appointed Governors.
+Along with our Public and Staff Governors, we also have two Appointed Governors.
 These Governors are nominated representatives from partner organisations we work closely with:

 Derbyshire County Council